-Prior to becoming CIO, Steve served as senior managing director and head of MetLife’s portfolio management unit since January 2011.
-He joined MetLife in 2006 to head the company’s mergers & acquisitions unit, and in 2009 was also named treasurer.
-In these roles, he was responsible for the strategic management of MetLife’s financial resources, including capital planning and financings, risk-based capital management, liquidity and cash management, international treasury and mergers and acquisitions.
-In these key finance positions, Steve oversaw the completion of capital financings exceeding $21 billion and more than fifteen strategic transactions, including MetLife’s successful $16.4 billion acquisition of Alico and the innovative tax-free split-off of MetLife’s majority stake in Reinsurance Group of America, Incorporated.
+In conjunction with his CIO and MIM responsibilities, Goulart also served as the interim head of MetLife's operations in Asia from November 2017 to August 2018.
+Prior to becoming CIO, Goulart served as senior managing director and head of MetLife's portfolio management unit since January 2011.
+He joined MetLife in 2006 to head the company's mergers and acquisitions unit, and in 2009 was also named treasurer.
+In these roles, he was responsible for the strategic management of MetLife's financial resources, including capital planning and financings, risk-based capital management, liquidity and cash management, international treasury and mergers and acquisitions.
+In these key finance positions, Goulart oversaw the completion of capital financings exceeding $21 billion and more than fifteen strategic transactions, including MetLife's successful $16.4 billion acquisition of Alico and the innovative tax-free split-off of MetLife's majority stake in Reinsurance Group of America, Incorporated.

-Steve received a Bachelor of Science degree in business administration from the University of Pacific, where he was elected to the Pacific Athletic Hall of Fame and served as a member of the board of regents for nine years.
-He earned his M.B.A. from Harvard Business School.
-He serves as a member of the board of trustees for Tri-County Scholarship Fund and the board of directors for the MetLife Foundation.
+Goulart received a Bachelor of Science degree in business administration from the University of Pacific, where he was elected to the Pacific Athletic Hall of Fame and served as a member of the board of regents for nine years.
+He earned his MBA from Harvard Business School.
+He serves as a member of the board of trustees for Tri-County Scholarship Fund and the board of directors for MetLife Foundation.